 As the receiver uses the instantaneous phase of the CLKIN when it arrives at the receiver input pins to clock its data phase alignment circuitry, it is also necessary to consider the skew introduced by the channel between CLKIN and CAD/CTL.
-The maximum channel induced skew is $T{CH-CAD-CLK}$ (see
+The maximum channel induced skew is T{CH-CAD-CLK} (see Electrical parameters for data rates above 5.2GT/s are currently provisional.

-Table 173), which means that the receiver could be using the phase of the CLKIN that was transmitted either before or after the data bit that is being captured.
+Table 174), which means that the receiver could be using the phase of the CLKIN that was transmitted either before or after the data bit that is being captured.
 To measure the relevant jitter of the transmitter data eye it is necessary to construct the data eye from a clock edge that is time shifted relative to the CAD data bit that is accumulated.
 Within the receiver, the CLKIN signal is assumed to trigger a circuit that generates a digitally controlled delay indexed across the eye to the optimal sampling point.
 The receiver has to therefore insert additional delay from the CLKIN signal to its internal sample clock; this additional delay is not visible externally but is assumed to be less than 3 UI.
 The additional delay inserted by the receiver means that the nearest early CLKIN edge is always the largest time offset from the clock edge that triggers the phase alignment circuit and the sample clock in the center of the data eye.
 From this we can define the rule for constructing the transmit data eye as using the closest earlier clock edge that is greater than $T{\text{CH-CAD-CLK}}+3.5 \text{UI}$ earlier than the start of the accumulated bit.